ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - - - day planning.md

   - they choose the pairs (ie. we will not do the pairs)
   - they can start thinking who they want to do it with + what they want to build
-  - create slack channel #project-ideas
+  - create Discord channel #project-ideas

 - Should I start project3 this weekend ?